 So, if you have not sighted these rare species in the wild, you can see them here.
 Red pandas and snow leopards are the star attractions for visitors.

 The park also runs captive breeding initiatives for many such animal species of the Eastern Himalayan region.
-It is definitely one of the amazing tourist places in Darjeeling to visit for the wildlife admirers.
+It is definitely one of the amazing tourist places in Darjeeling to visit for wildlife admirers.

 If you are interested to know where you can see snow leopards in their natural habitat, check this post: 10 Best National Parks to Spot Snow Leopards in India.